migr95/header_crawler/README.md

 ## Requirements

 For generating the graphs, _dot_ from Graphviz is needed.
-Download [here](https://graphviz.org/download/) or by using:
+Install from [here](https://graphviz.org/download/) or by using:

 	sudo apt install graphviz